Draft Local Planning Scheme No. 7

 • Complete the online feedback form.
 This allows for targeted feedback about specific aspects of the draft LPS 7 and you can provide general feedback as well.

-• Alternatively, email lps7@southperth.wa.gov.au with your feedback.
-Please include your name, address and whether you are the owner and/or resident of a property in the City of South Perth as this is a requirement of the State Government.
+• Alternatively, email the City including your name, address and whether you are the owner and/or resident of a property in the City of South Perth as this is a requirement of the State Government.

 • Hard copy feedback forms are available at the Civic Centre and South Perth and Manning libraries.